 Our Lady asks us to learn from Mary Magdalen

 Meditative Lessons on the Glorious Mysteries

-In the second part of Chapter 11, "My Lord and my God!" we see how the Blessed Mother conveys to us the joy at Peter and John's discovery once they have entered into the crypt looking for their Lord and hoping with all their heart that the words of the Magdalen are indeed true.
-That they are as we see their joy at the empty tomb.
+In the fourth part of Chapter 9, "Whom do you seek?" we see how the Blessed Mother conveys to us the joy and sincerity of Mary Magdalen in her journey after the Resurrection.
+It is encouragement for all of us, for, like the Magdalen, we, too, are sinners.
+But, as Our Lady points out, that is why her Divine Son came - to conquer sin and free sinners, all of us.
+She reiterates that all we need do is heed what He asks in order to share in the joy of the Resurrection.
 These meditative lessons, imparted by Our Lady to the Hidden Flower of the Immaculate Heart after Pentecost 1993, are meant to inspire and prompt a greater understanding of the Glorious Mysteries.
-For part two of Chapter 11, click on "MY LORD AND MY GOD!"
+For part four of Chapter 9, click on "MY LORD AND MY GOD!"

 March 25th Medjugorje Monthly Message